spadeshiro/TSK-page/README.md

 ## Uninstallation
 Uninstalling is pretty straightforward, head to TSK folder and delete files / folders listed below:
 - BepinEX
+- dotnet
 - winhttp.dll
+- doorstop_config.ini
+- .doorstop_version

 ## Known Issues
-- As of current, texture translation doesn't seem to work
+- As of current, texture translation doesn't seem to work (still being tested)
+- With AutoTranslator 5.5.1, you may experience Alt keybind not working

 ## Tips
 - In case you want to temporarily disable translation, simply hit `Alt + T`.
 Same key can be used to re-enable